karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 #### Using regexes in URIs

-Kong supports regular expression pattern matching for an API's `uris` field via [PCRE](http://pcre.org/) (Perl Compatible Regular Expression).
+Qordoba supports regular expression pattern matching for an API's `uris` field via [PCRE](http://pcre.org/) (Perl Compatible Regular Expression).
 You can assign URIs as both prefixes and regexes to an API at the same time.